 What is the purpose of teaching dead languages?

 Students at Augustine Christian Academy are introduced to the ancient languages of Latin, Greek, and Hebrew.
 Of course, the goal is not conversation in these languages but the ability to research original sources and appreciate the rich heritage of Western civilization.
 The significance of “E pluribus unum” and the beauty of Western literature are not lost on the student of Latin.
 Word attack skills are a further benefit, as a full 80% of the English vocabulary comes from Latin and Greek.
 Also, familiarity with Latin especially is an excellent foundation for learning modern languages.

 Every school day begins at 8:00 a.m. and classes are dismissed at 3:15 p.m.
 The office and our Extended Day program are open until 5:30 p.m.

 Yes**.
 Augustine Christian Academy supports families in their desire to educate their children at home, in co-ops, or elsewhere.
 We provide an avenue for families who wish to round out their child’s education, and the number of classes attended is the decision of each family.
 Students who attend at least one class are eligible to participate in our performing arts program, and they are also welcome to travel with us on the Junior/Senior class trips to Israel (odd years) and the Eastern Seaboard (even years). **Our Grammar School Program is full-time (with the exception of our Pre-K Academic Half-Day Program).

 Do you give tours or schedule an Open House?

 To discover what makes Augustine Christian Academy truly unique in the Tulsa area, consider coming for a tour or having your student shadow a current student for a day.
-You can see tour availability on our Event Calendar and you can call the school office at 918-832-4600 to schedule a shadowing day.
+You can call the school office at 918-832-4600 to schedule a tour or shadowing day.